hupf/deja-dup/README.md

  * Integrates well into your GNOME desktop

 Déjà Dup focuses on ease of use and personal, accidental data loss.
-If you need a full system backup or an archival program, try other backup apps.
+If you need a full system backup or an archival program, you may prefer other backup apps.

 ## Links